cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 ### 5. Aggregation: From Matches to Color

-After finding all pattern matches, we need to decide on a single output color.
+After finding all pattern matches from the selected optimal position, we need to decide on a single output color.
 Different **aggregators** use different strategies:

 **Important**: Aggregators only consider positions with actual constraints (numbers or variables). **Wildcard positions ("*") are completely ignored** during color aggregation.